 In ballroom dancing you always dance anti-clockwise and there are only two basic ways that you can turn - natural (right-handed) or reverse (left-handed).In a natural turn you always sway towards the middle of the ballroom, and in a reverse turn you always sway slightly towards the outside of the ballroom - the wall.
 The sway should be carried from the feet upwards, so that the whole of your body - legs, hips, shoulders and head is inclined towards the centre of the turn that you are making, with experience you will find that it comes naturally!

 The Connoisseur of Choreography in the Rumba and Cha Cha Cha

 Dust of those dancing shoes and give it a whirl!

-Specialist private lessons are available throughout the day, evenings and weekends at the dance studio, The Selsey Center, Manor Road, Selsey, West Sussex.
+Specialist private lessons are available throughout the day, evenings and weekends at the dance studio, The Selsey Centre, Manor Road, Selsey, West Sussex.